Naoray/blueprint-nova-addon/README.md

 If you want to edit the tasks that are run in the background you can publish the configuration file by running the following command:

-`php artisan vendor:publish --provider="Naoray\BlueprintNovaAddon\BlueprintNovaAddonServiceProvider" --tag="config"`
+`php artisan vendor:publish --provider="Naoray\BlueprintNovaAddon\BlueprintNovaAddonServiceProvider" --tag="nova_generator"`

 ### Testing